LuisRJean/LuisRJean/README.md

 # About me
-I like to applied and fundamental research to complete end-to-end learning
+I like to complete end-to-end learning and to train deep features

 # Hola👋, I’m Luis Jean